LEGAL

 Updates to Policy.
 From time to time, we may change our privacy practices which will require changes to this Policy.
 The latest version of this Policy will be posted on our websites at the page it has historically appeared and the date it was last reviewed will be displayed.
 We encourage you to look for updates and changes to this Policy when you access our websites.

 Accessibility.
-If you have special needs with regard to accessing the content of this Policy, we recommend that you or someone on your behalf, contact us at: information.requests@specialtyprogramgroup.com
+If you have special needs with regard to accessing the content of this Policy, we recommend that you or someone on your behalf, contact us at: privacy.compliance@specialtyprogramgroup.com.
+Please include the words “Accessibility Issue” in your subject line.

 Definition and Exclusions of Personal Information at Specialty Program Group LLC